Robots.txt - General information

 Simply blocking expired content is not effective.
 Instead, the 301 redirects should be applied either in the .htaccess file or via plugins.
-If there is no adequate replacement for the removed page it may be redirected to the homepage.
+If there is no adequate replacement for the removed page, it can be redirected to the homepage.

 It’s better to prohibit indexed pages with sensitive data

 - Administration area